ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab05.md

 * Step 1: Review Chapters 4 and Chapter 5 (Sections 5.1-5.2 and 5.4) of Guttag

-* Step 2: Get the starter code by cloning the github repo called spis16-lab05-Pair_Name1_Name2 (where Name1 and Name2 are the first names of the pair partners.)
-Keep your github repo up to date by committing and pushing your changes frequently.
-If you don't recall how to do this, refer to the instructions on using git to complete the labs: TO DO: Add link
+* Step 2: Create a private github repo called spis16-lab05-Name1-Name2 (following the naming convention in past labs).

 * Step 3: For each of the programming exercises in this lab come up with a solution outline by discussing with your partner.
 Don't be in a hurry to start coding unless you have a fairly clear idea of a solution strategy and your first steps.

-* Step 4: Unit test your code as you write new code using the pytest framework
+* Step 4: Unit test your code as much as possible (In most cases you should be able to inspect the outcome of your code visually but we encourage you to use the unittest fraemwork as much as possible)

-* Step 5: Once you feel you have sufficiently tested your code, submit it to gradescope (remember you can submit multiple times).
-Only certain exercises require submitting your code to gradescope Refer to this link for instructions on how to submit your code using git: TO DO: Add link

-Remember: Developing code is an iterative process.
-Your code will probably not work as expected on the very first try.
-Don't be dismayed.
-Work through your code to identify bugs, test new code frequently and seek help if you feel you are stuck!

-We will start with an exercise that reviews recursion and introduces lists for maintaining a dictionary.

-# Programming Exercises
+* Step 5: Track your progress by committing your code frequently to git.
+Submit your code bu pushing it to git.
+You may do this multiple times.